Sibo523/Aoc_2023/README.md

 # Aoc_2023
-my first time programming in python
+Hello, I am participating in a Aoc challange, and programing in python for the first time.